 » Follow Magnus Ag on Twitter: @AgMagnus

 Dwayne Mamo has been working internationally for over a decade as a journalist, communicator, project manager, and development and humanitarian worker, with extensive experience in the Caucasus, Middle Eastern, Central Asian and Eastern European regions.
-He has spent seven years with World Vision International in a variety of communications and advocacy roles focused on capacity building, responding to humanitarian crises and emergencies, and building better systems for emergency and field-based communication, mostly based in Tbilisi, Georgia.
+He has spent seven years with World Vision International in a variety of communications and advocacy roles focused on capacity building, responding to humanitarian crises and emergencies, and building better systems for emergency and field-based communication.
 Before joining Freemuse, Dwayne was CARE International’s Climate Change Communications Coordinator.
 Dwayne holds a Bachelor’s degree in Philosophy and a Bachelor’s degree in English and Creative Writing from Texas Tech University, and a Master’s degree in Journalism from the University of Missouri-Columbia.

 Programme Officer – MENA